Catalytic decomposition of H₂S for H₂ generation

 Goals

-• Develop novel catalysts with high catalytic performance with long-term stability
+• Develop novel catalysts with high catalytic performance and long-term stability

-• Introduce simple, easy, and cost-effective techniques for enhancing catalyst properties
+• Introduce cost-effective techniques for enhancing catalyst properties and stability

-• Explore metal alloy catalysts for the process
+• Explore combinations of metal sulfides in the catalyst for the process

-• Analyze different process conditions to optimize hydrogen production
+• Analyze different process conditions and configurations to optimize hydrogen production

 • Develop advanced structure-function-deactivation relationships of the suitable catalysts